sketch-hq/sketch-fusion/README.md

 Sketch Fusion applies themes to Design System documents.
 To do this, it replaces styles, colors or symbols in a source document with those defined in a theme file.

+We have a demo running at [https://fusion.sketchplugins.com](https://fusion.sketchplugins.com) if you want to try it out without installing anything.

-## Requirements
+## Requirements and Setup

 Sketch Fusion works on any system with `node.js` installed, and does not need Sketch installed.
-We have included a GitHub Action in this repository, which you can use to run it automatically on your own repository.
+You can even run it on GitHub Actions using the template provided in `.github/workflows/fusion.yml`.

+To run the project locally, follow these steps:

+1. Open a terminal, and clone the repo using `git clone https://github.com/sketch-hq/sketch-fusion`
+2. `cd sketch-fusion`
+3. Run `npm install` to install all dependencies.
+4. Run `npm run web` to start the web server.
+It should be available at <http://localhost:3000/>

 ## How it works